somecallmejosh/ux-engineering-portfolio/content/blog/cross-functional-team-collaboration.md

 Designers gave engineers insight into their rationale instead of just handing off mockups.
 Engineers surfaced potential performance concerns early.
 Product made sure everyone had a consistent picture of the user's needs.
 The team shared context instead of just tasks.

 Trust started to build.
 Designers felt safe asking devs, "Does this layout feel realistic?"
 Devs felt empowered to suggest UI tweaks based on user behavior.
-And product gave space for both sides to influence the outcome&mdash;not just deliverables.
+And product gave space for both sides to influence the outcome, not just deliverables.

 ## Staying Anchored to the User
 Even with a smooth process, it's easy to lose sight of the actual user.
 But this team kept circling back.

-When feedback started coming in&mdash;early tests, support tickets, anecdotes from actual users&mdash;it didn't just go to product.
+When feedback started coming in, it didn't just go to product.
 Everyone looked.
 Everyone listened.
 And sometimes, it was a developer who flagged a pattern, or a designer who simplified a flow based on real pain points.

 The result wasn't just that the feature worked.
 It felt right.
 For the people using it.